Lessinia: Climate

-Climatically, Lessina can be divided into three belts: a humid temperate one, sometimes tending to sub-Mediterranean climate allowing cultivation of olive trees, which extends from the foothills to about 700 m above sea level, a subsequent fresh temperate one between 700 m and 1 500 m, and finally a cold temperate one beyond 1 500 m.
-Average temperatures range between 5 °C and 13 °C with an average decrease of about 0.5 °C for every 100 m of altitude gained.
-The coldest month is January, with average lows often below -1 °C, while the hottest period is between July and August when highs reach between 22 °C and 29 °C. Relative humidity is between 50% and 70%.
+Climatically, Lessinia can be divided into three belts: a humid temperate one, sometimes tending toward a sub-Mediterranean climate and allowing olive cultivation, from the foothills to about 700 m; a fresh temperate one between 700 m and 1,500 m; and a cold temperate one above 1,500 m.
+Average temperatures range between 5 °C and 13 °C, with an average decrease of about 0.5 °C for every 100 m of altitude gained.
+January is the coldest month, with average lows often below -1 °C, while the hottest period is between July and August, when highs reach between 22 °C and 29 °C. Relative humidity ranges between 50% and 70%.

-Average precipitation around 850 mm is recorded at the valley floor, which increases significantly in a northerly direction.
-The lowest rainfall coincides with the months of January and February, and the secondary rainfall between July and September, with the exclusion of August when intense convective activity results in increased rainfall.
-The highest rainfall occurs in the months of October and November, while there is a secondary highest one between April and June.
-Snow, which is more frequent in the central and eastern zone, occurs in the winter months between December and mid-February, not exceeding 80 centimeters on average.
+Average precipitation of about 850 mm is recorded at the valley floor and increases significantly northward.
+The lowest rainfall occurs in January and February, with a secondary low between July and September, except for August, when convective activity can increase rainfall.
+The highest rainfall occurs in October and November, with a secondary maximum between April and June.
+Snow, more frequent in the central and eastern zone, falls in winter between December and mid-February and generally does not exceed 80 centimetres on average.

-Climate tables for Velo Veronese (at 1 074 m a.s.l.) and Grezzana (at 267 m a.s.l.) are given as examples:
+Climate tables for Velo Veronese at 1,074 m a.s.l. and Grezzana at 267 m a.s.l. are given as examples:

-The dominant winds blow from west to east while those from the north are largely stopped by the major elevations.
-There are a number of minor currents and breezes that go from low to high, resulting in condensation and cloud formation in the higher areas.
+The prevailing winds blow from west to east, while those from the north are largely stopped by the major elevations.
+Minor currents and breezes move from lower to higher areas, producing condensation and cloud formation in the higher parts of Lessinia.